libpfasst/LibPFASST/docs/source/tutorial.rst

 This right hand side of the equation will be split into stiff terms handled implicitly (:math:`\nu u_{xx}`) and non-stiff terms handled explicitly (:math:`-v u_x`), hence an IMEX SDC substepper will be used to evolve the equation through time.
-As in Example 1, the ndarray encapsulation provided by LibPFASST is used here.
+As in Example 1, the ``ndarray`` encapsulation provided by LibPFASST is used here.

-The code in ``src/main.f90`` is almost identical to that of Example 1 except that the size of the ndarray is different and set per level from the variable 'nx' read from the local namelist.
+The code in `src/main.f90` is almost identical to that of Example 1 except that the size of the ``ndarray`` is different and set per level from the variable ``nx`` read from the local namelist.

 .. code-block:: fortran